SAP-samples/btp-cap-genai-rag/docs/tutorial/3-deploy/1-BuildTheComponents.md

     npm i -g typescript ts-node
     ```

 4. Please duplicate the **free-tier.mtaext** file in the **single-tenant/deploy/cf/mtaext** directory and add the **-private** suffix before the file name extension, so that you have a second file called **free-tier-private.mtaext**.

-Adding the **-private** suffix will ensure this file is not committed to GitHub.
+   > **Hint** - Adding the **-private** suffix will ensure this file is not committed to GitHub.

-5. If you want to use an **existing PostgreSQL instance** please update the **free-tier-private.mtaext** file as depicted below.
-The existing service instance is named **my-postgresql-db** in this scenario.

-    > ```yaml
-    > resources:
-    >    - name: ai-postgresql-db
-    >      # Reuse existing service instance
-    >      type: org.cloudfoundry.existing-service
-    >      parameters:
-    >        # Existing service instance name
-    >        service-name: my-postgresql-db
+   > **Important** - If you want to reuse an **existing** PostgreSQL service instance or you cannot use the **free** PostgreSQL service plan, please check the end of this chapter for further details ([click here](#postgresql---good-to-know)).

-6. Please run the following command to build your **mtar** file.
+5. Please run the following command to build your **mtar** file.

     ```sh
     # Run in ./single-tenant/deploy/cf #
     npm run build:mbt
     ```

-7. Once your Multi-Target Application Archive is built successfully, you can continue deploying your application.
+6. Once your Multi-Target Application Archive is built successfully, you can continue deploying your application ([click here](../3-deploy/2-DeployTheApplication.md)).

+### PostgreSQL - Good to Know

+- If you want to use an **existing PostgreSQL instance** please update the **free-tier-private.mtaext** file as depicted below.
+The existing service instance is named **my-postgresql-db** in this scenario.
+A similar setup can also be achieved with an existing Credential Store Service instance.

+    ```yaml
+    resources:
+    - name: ai(saas)-postgresql-db
+        # Reuse existing service instance
+        type: org.cloudfoundry.existing-service
+        parameters:
+        # Existing service instance name
+        service-name: my-postgresql-db
+    ```

+- In case you cannot use the **free** PostgreSQL service plan (e.g., SAP-managed accounts), please assign a paid service plan (+ storage service plan) to your entitlements and adjust your mtaext file as you can see below (smallest configuration without Multi AZ)!

+    > **Important** - Use with caution, as this will result in costs being charged against your SAP BTP Global Account!

+    ```yaml
+    resources:
+    - name: ai(saas)-postgresql-db
+        parameters:
+        service-plan: standard
+        config:
+            engine_version: "13"
+            memory: 2
+            multi_az: false
+    ```